 In so many situations the fear or repeat failure obstructs the formation of new potentially safe relationships.

 This is nothing to be ashamed of, in the presence of past trauma these are behaviours that are completely sub-conscious.
-Which is why emotional addictions are such misunderstood addictions that require a lot of personal work to release.
+This is why emotional addictions are such misunderstood addictions that require a lot of personal work to release.

-In many respects, substance addictions are simpler as there is a definite “symptom” being the substance use.
+In many respects, substance addictions are simpler as there is a definite “symptom” being substance use.
 In emotional addictions, self-defeating cycles may not include obvious substances and may even include admiral processes like personal life goals, work success, wealth etc.

 People with emotional addictions may only experience short-lived joys of their achievements before the numbing trauma cycle returns.